Write Synergies Copywriting | For Conscious Creators: Words that Bring Heart to Your Marketing & Soul to Your Business

 It’s Day 2 of Connie Ragan Green’s Blog Challenge!
 (Find it on Twitter at #blog30).

-Note to self: figure out the automatic publishing timer on Wordpress.
+Note to self: figure out the automatic publishing timer on WordPress.

 This is the sort of thing that I figure left brain thinkers can do without a problem.